What you will pay in 2020/21

 Example of band D charge

-This three percent increase could be in addition to any Council Tax rise planned within the current referendum framework which allows Council Tax to be increased by 2.99 percent
+This two percent increase could be in addition to any Council Tax rise planned within the current referendum framework which allows Council Tax to be increased by up to 2 percent

 The amounts necessary for policing and fire and rescue services are not set by Southampton City Council but by the respective authorities.
 For more information please visit: